-As well as being a highly enjoyable subject to study, Chemistry is a requirement for degrees relating to Medicine and Veterinary Science, as well as other courses related to these areas.
-The numeracy skills also make a Chemistry A Level highly desirable and useful in areas such as accountancy, architecture and engineering.
+Chemistry is a requirement for degrees relating to Medicine and Veterinary Science, as well as other degree courses related to these areas, such as Pharmacology and Pharmacy.
+It is also a valuable subject to study should you wish to go on to study a Physics or Biology related degree.
+The numeracy skills involved also make a Chemistry A Level highly desirable and useful in areas such as accountancy, architecture and engineering.
 In fact, the analytical nature of the course makes it highly valued in many areas, with the course opening doors to most top degrees and disciplines.
+The Russell Group of Universities define Chemistry as one of the facilitating subjects at A Level.
 Employers also highly value the skills acquired during the course.
-Classical Civilisation Examination board: OCR The course This broad and varied course includes the study of some of the world's greatest works of literature, including the epics of Homer and Virgil, the love poetry of Ovid and Sappho and tragedies by Sophocles and Euripides.
-In addition to this, students will examine the architecture of Greek theatre and artistic representations of Greek drama, as well as engaging with the philosophy of Plato and Seneca.
-Component 1: The World of the Hero (40%) Study of literature in translation: Homer's Iliad and Virgil's Aeneid.
-Component 2: Culture and the Arts - Greek Theatre (30%) Study of visual and material culture, combined with the study of literature in translation.
-Component 3: Beliefs and Ideas - Love and Relationships (30%) Study of classical thought, combined with the study of literature in translation.
+Classical Civilisation Jersey College for Girls Examination board: OCR The course This broad and varied course includes the study of some of the world's greatest works of literature, including the epics of Homer and Virgil, the love poetry of Ovid and Sappho and tragedies by Sophocles and Euripides.
+In addition to this, students will examine the architecture of Greek theatre and artistic representations of Greek drama, as well as engaging with the philosophy of Plato and Seneca. - Component 1: The World of the Hero (40%) Study of literature in translation: Homer's Iliad and Virgil's Aeneid. - Component 2: Culture and the Arts Greek Theatre (30%) Study of visual and material culture, combined with the study of literature in translation. - Component 3: Beliefs and Ideas Love and Relationships (30%) Study of classical thought, combined with the study of literature in translation.
 Opportunities to learn about the classical world are all around us; you will be encouraged to read widely, and to visit museums, historical sites and the theatre.
 It is hoped that Classical Civilisation students will wish to take part in a trip of historical, archaeological and cultural exploration to Athens.
 Requirements Grade 6 in English Literature Why Study Classical Civilisation?